 Background information and the updated allocation model to be implemented for the 2020-2021 CUA Cycle can be found on the left side of the page under "Document List."

 The Commercial Use Authorization (CUA) program authorizes the provision of suitable commercial services to park area visitors, as long as three conditions are met: the services (a) will have minimal impact on the park area's resources and values; (b) are consistent with the purposes for which the park area was established; and (c) are consistent with all applicable park area management plans, policies and regulations.

 In the future, the Park may undertake a Commercial Services Plan to provide direction for management of guided commercial services in wilderness and non-wilderness portions of the park over the next 10-20 years.
-This plan would provide details on how the park's commercial service program will be managed to achieve overall park goals and meet desired resource conditions and visitor experiences.
-This type of planning effort will be undertaken as a National Environmental Policy Act (NEPA) process and will include the opportunity for public comment.
+This plan would provide details on how the park's commercial service program would be managed to achieve overall park goals and meet desired resource conditions and visitor experiences.
+This type of planning effort would be undertaken as a National Environmental Policy Act (NEPA) process and will include the opportunity for public comment.